An Onomatopoeia (une onomatopée) is a made up written word which represents a sound. She slapped him: “smack”!! The baby cried: “wah-wah”.

 Pretty loud for a hushing sound if you consider the T is pronounced.
 This is how “soft” the French T is….

-4 – The French Written Sound For Falling Into Water = Plouf
+5 – French Sound for Falling Into Water = Plouf

-6 – The French Sound For Disgust = Beurk
+7 – The French Sound for Disgust = Beurk

-No “Yack” in French but quite a different onomatopoeia: “beurk”, or simply “berk”!
+No “Yack” in French but quite a different sound: “beurk”, or simply “berk”!

-8 – The French Sound for Pain = Aïe
+9 – French Onomatopoeia for Pain = Aïe

 10 – French Baby Sounds = Ouin-ouin and Areuh-areuh

-These have to be my favorites: “ouin-ouin”, featuring the nasal sound “in” for a crying baby, and “areuh-areuh” for cooning: how more French could this sound be?
+These two have to be my favorites French sounds: “ouin-ouin”, featuring the nasal sound “in” for a crying baby, and “areuh-areuh” for cooning: how more French could this sound be?